cbdev74/YouTility/README.md

 ### Usage

 - npm install -g @cbdev74/youtility
-- in terminal, type `youtility`, then follow the steps
+- in terminal, type `udl`, then follow the steps